acidlabsStudios/EmployeeHandbook/getting-started.md

 We'll buy you a laptop or desktop device, as well as an external keyboard, mouse and screen on joining acidlabs.
 We prefer Mac, but don't care whether you want a Mac, a Windows machine, or some wacky homebrew Linux thing.
 You choose the right tools for you.

-We'll set up a Basecamp project for you that we call __First Week__.
+We'll set up a Basecamp project for you that we call __Welcome__.
 In it, you'll see to-dos linking to accounts or services that you need to set up -- an external hard drive, 2FA for various accounts, and private wi-fi to name a few.
 Your buddy will guide you through this.

 If you have a specific training schedule or training milestones to complete, that will go into your First Week too.